IamJithendra/jet-HhPlayer/README.md

 <h1>HhPlayer</h1></br>
 <p>
-A demo film and television app using compose based on modern Android tech-stacks and MVVM architecture.
+HHplayer app using Jetpack compose based on modern Android tech-stacks and MVVM architecture.
 Fetching data from the network and integrating persisted data in the database via repository pattern.
-Declarative UI version of the film and television using compose.
+Declarative UI version using compose.
 </p>
 </br>